input-output-hk/adrestia/docs/process/QA-Approach.md

 ### Types and levels of tests

 Obviously we value automated tests over manual.
-Actually, when it comes to `cardano-wallet` we only have 6 manual scenarios that are executed as part of every [[Release-Checklist]].
+Actually, when it comes to `cardano-wallet` we only have 6 manual scenarios that are executed as part of every Release Checklist.

 All automated tests are executed in CI environment in the following circumstances:
  - on every PR merge (most of the functional suite)